hperrin/svelte-material-ui/README.md

 # Need Help?

-If you need help installing or using SMUI, join the [Discord server](https://discord.gg/aFzmkrmg9P).
+If you need help installing or using SMUI, join the [Matrix Space](https://matrix.to/#/#smui:matrix.port87.help) or the [Discord server](https://discord.gg/aFzmkrmg9P).

 # Svelte 5